 “[Dragon’s Trail] features immersive detail and hold-your-breath battle scenes.”

 So, something fun.
 We took a week and did a retreat to the desert.
 Well, not so much a retreat as a frontal assault, but the point is, we left the rainy Northwest and ended up in the desert.Some of you may remember that the desert and I don’t get along so well.
 I’m...

 It's been a while since I've posted to this blog.
 Quite a bit has happened since WorldCon, most of it on the writing side of things.
 What I mean by that is that I've been writing like crazy, which doesn't leave me a lot of time for blog posts.
 The first and foremost...

 “Hard fantasy, written with great attention paid to every last detail . . . effortless and finely written.
 The world-building is extremely well done and so realistic that I was able to easily fall into this world and enjoy every minute.”

 Forever Lost in Literature

 In addition to fiction, Joseph Malik writes and lectures on advanced intelligence theory and asymmetric warfare for the U.S. military.
-He has worked as a stuntman, a high-rise window washer, a freelance writer, a computational linguist, a touring rock musician, and a soldier in the United States Special Operations Command.
+He has worked as a stuntman, a high-rise window washer, a computational linguist, a touring rock musician, and a soldier in the United States Special Operations Command.